When you create your crowdsourcing project, you get to decide the award that will inspire innovators to solve the problem.

 You can even use our platform to crowdfund the prize.
 Let the crowd tell you how much this breakthrough will mean to the world.

-The prize is only awarded when a team achieves the breakthrough.
+The award is only granted when an individual or team achieves the desired goal or breakthrough.

 The HeroX platform provides you with all the tools you need to create and manage a challenge.